Frankie Lymon's Tombstone Blues 4: The Reunions

 Gordy reportedly thought Ross was bluffing, and no one at Motown believed she would actually leave the label.
 Nevertheless, Ross began negotiations to leave Motown at the end of 1980.
 RCA Records offered her a $20 million, seven-year recording contract that gave her complete control of her albums.
 Allegedly, she offered Berry Gordy Jr. the chance to match the offer before signing.
 When he explained that he couldn’t afford it, she signed with RCA on May 20, 1981.
 At that time, it was the most expensive recording deal in music history.

-“Why Do Fool’s Fall In Love” was the twelfth studio album issued by Diana Ross and the first that was produced by the singer herself.
+“Why Do Fool’s Fall In Love” was the first studio album issued by Diana Ross that was produced by the singer herself.
 Ross embarked on a world tour and also did a number of magazine interviews to support the album, including one in Jet magazine in which she credited Frankie Lymon as an influence.

 The article stated: “The unassuming element surrounding the glorious career of Diana Ross is that it all actually started for the superstar with Frankie Lymon and the Teenagers.”
 It went on to proclaim that, while it was the Supremes with whom she originally made her claim to fame, Frankie Lymon was definitely an influence.
 It also revealed that “Why Do Fools Fall In Love” was the song that started her singing career, and it was the reason Ross recorded it for her latest album.

 “I had selected “Why Do Fools Fall In Love” because this was the song that started me singing,” Ross told Jet.
 “I used to sing it on the streets.
 I’d walk through the backyard where I lived and there was an echo there; and I’d sing 'ahhh, ahhh' like when Frankie Lymon used to do the high part.
-It just used to echo.
 That was one of my favorite songs.”

 By the same token, Diana Ross couldn't have known, when she covered “Why Do Fools Fall in Love” twenty-five years later, that her hit version of the song would inadvertently lead to a series of events that would ultimately prevent Ronnie Italiano and the UGHA from placing a tombstone on Frankie Lymon’s grave.